-Best place in Berlin for students – Friedrichshain
+Best Place in Berlin for Students – Friedrichshain

 Many Berliners compare Friedrichshain to the Prenzlauer Berg of 10 years ago and fear that the same gentrification process will take place there.

 But right now Friedrichshain is still the best choice for students to live and party it up, although Kreuzberg and Neukölln caught up a lot in the past years.

-Best place in Berlin to work and live – Berlin Mitte
+Best Place in Berlin to Work and Live – Berlin Mitte

 When walking down the streets you are sure to bump into businessmen and -women chatting on their phones or start-up people sitting in one of the many cafes offering free WLAN and working on their next big thing.

 Most of the area can be covered by foot, bike or public transport.
 And for networking after work there are also plenty of bars and clubs where you can meet like-minded people.
-Check here to find apartments in Berlin Mitte to rent online.

 Best place in Berlin to stay as a tourist – Berlin Mitte

 Most of the top tourist sights are located in Berlins Mitte district like Brandenburger Tor, Alexanderplatz, Nikolaiviertel or Hausvogteiplatz, just to name a few.

 Also Alexanderplatz is the public transportation hub in Berlin which let’s you get to literally any other place within the S-Bahn Ring in less than 20mins.

 Best place in Berlin to stay – Conclusion

 As laid out before it will depend on what you are planning to do in Berlin.
 Each neighborhood in Berlin has its own advantages.
-Continue reading our Berlin neighbourhoods guide for additional information.